DOYLESTOWN, CHALFONT & WARRINGTON

-Browse historic and contemporary handmade tiles from more than 50 artists, dealers and collectors at the annual Moravian Pottery and Tile Works Festival happening in May and take advantage of a free tour of the Tile Works.
+Browse historic and contemporary handmade tiles from more than 50 artists, dealers and collectors at the Annual Tile Works Festival at Moravian Pottery & Tile Works happening in May and take advantage of a free tour of the Tile Works.
 Join in on a community tradition and spend your Fourth of July in an old-fashioned celebration at Fonthill Castle complete with food, games and more fun entertainment.
 Eat and drink local at the Annual Beer Event hosted at Fonthill Castle which features local food, beer and spirits.
 Bring the whole family to Doylestown's largest festival of the year, the Doylestown Arts Festival.
 Join a variety of artists and artisans who will have their work on display and enjoy the free live music presented at numerous locations throughout the downtown area.
 Every winter, the Mercer Museum presents Under the Tree: A Century of Holiday Trees and Toys, a tradition that perfectly captures the excitement of Christmastime from a child's point of view.
 The annual exhibit features decorations and an array of toys and games that once delighted children on Christmas Mornings all amongst the splendor of trees decorated to the tastes of earlier eras!
 Head to the Kids Castle and watch your children run around the wooden fortress having a blast!
 For a true experience of art and culture, visit Doylestown during the annual Doylestown Arts Festival.
 Every September, the downtown area is filled with more than 150 exhibitors, live musical entertainment, kids' crafts, food vendors and more.